Title

 The Bureau of Customs revises the Import Entry and Internal Revenue Declaration (B.C.
 Form 236) to enhance trade facilitation, align with the WTO Valuation System, and support the implementation of a computerized entry processing system, ensuring accurate trade statistics and improved customs procedures.

-The purpose is to provide guidelines for the use of the revised IEIRD, align it with the WTO Valuation System, lay the basis for the computerized entry processing system (ACOS), facilitate and promote trade, protect legitimate commerce, enhance control measures, and gather accurate trade statistics.
+The objectives include: (1) provide guidelines for use of the revised IEIRD; (2) align with the WTG Valuation System; (3) lay basis for computerized entry processing (ACOS); (4) facilitate trade and enhance control measures; and (5) facilitate accurate trade statistics gathering.

 Analyze Cases Smarter, Faster